Science Kits: K-5 Grade

 North Carolina State Standards

-1.E.2 Understand the physical properties of Earth materials that make them useful in different ways.
+ESS.1.2 Understand the physical properties of Earth materials.

-• 1.E.2.2 Compare the properties of soil samples from different places relating their capacity to retain water, nourish and support the growth of certain plants.
+• ESS.1.2.2 Carry out investigations to compare the properties of different soil samples from local places relating their capacity to retain water, provide nutrients, and support the growth of plants.

 The Solids and Liquids module provides experiences that heighten students’ awareness of the physical world.
 Matter with which we interact exists in three fundamental states: solid, liquid, and gas.
 In this module first and second graders have introductory experiences with two of these states of matter, solid and liquid.
 STC expects students to: